Concerned about a child?

 Supporting a child

 If a child tells you they have been abused, let them know that you are taking them seriously, praise them for telling you and make sure they understand it is not their fault.
 You can talk with the child about what needs to happen next.
-Our child abuse factsheet is free to download.
+Our child sexual abuse factsheet is free to download.
 We also provide Twelve Top Tips to support children who have been sexually abused.

 What happens if you report abuse?